BackmanLab/ChromGEM/New_README.md

 As an example, the BrdU and EdU Execution Scripts used for the manuscript are provided (Layer_2/BrdU_Execution_Scripts and Layer_2/EdU_Execution_Scripts, respectively).
 The supplied BrdU scripts use an effective probe diameter of 1 reduced unit (10 nm), whereas the supplied EdU scripts use an effective diameter of 0.2 reduced units (2 nm).
 Throughout Layer 2, `1 reduced unit = 10 nm`.
 For convenience, the final outputs for Layer 2 with SREV config #3 are stored in the Layer_3_Monte_Carlo/Layer 3 input folder for easy input into Layer 3.

-The post-wash EdU and BrdU coordinate files, together with the edited SR-EV nucleosome configuration, are the principal inputs to Layer 3.
-The same ground-truth nucleosome and post-wash probe distributions can also be voxelized and analyzed through the parallel 3D domain-analysis branch.
-Layer 3 localizations are therefore the simulated SMLM endpoint; they are not required by the supplied 3D radial-density notebook.

-The post-wash EdU and BrdU coordinate files, together with the edited SR-EV nucleosome configuration, are the principal inputs to Layer 3.
-The same ground-truth nucleosome and post-wash probe distributions can also be voxelized and analyzed through the parallel 3D domain-analysis branch.
-Layer 3 localizations are therefore the simulated SMLM endpoint; they are not required by the supplied 3D radial-density notebook.

 ## Layer 3: Monte Carlo Simulation of Fluorophore Emissions

 Notebook: [`Layer_3_Monte_Carlo/Layer 3 Monte Carlo simulation_github.ipynb`](Layer_3_Monte_Carlo/Layer%203%20Monte%20Carlo%20simulation_github.ipynb)